 - Travel to Tribhuvan International Airport in Kathmandu, Nepal.

-- Meet your guide in the airport.
+- Meet your guide at the airport.

-- Drive to your Hotel for check in.
+- Drive to your Hotel for check-in.

 - Discuss with your guide about your trip ahead.